YunusKaratepe/order-processing-system/README.md

 # Order Processing System

-* This project was developed together with Nihat Gulluzade, Leman Valizada and Tarık Can Şahin.
+* This project was developed as a team by me, Nihat Gulluzade, Leman Valizada and Tarık Can Şahin.